 Traveling Outside the U.S.

 If you take a prescription drug, contact your physician and request a script for the number of months you need for traveling abroad.
 Complete the Prescription Travel Override Worksheet and return it to Member Services with a copy of your travel itinerary (e-tickets or ticket confirmation page) at least 72 hours before you need to pick up your prescription.
 Your travel itinerary must include departure and return dates.

-Prescriptions that are purchased out of the country are reimbursed at 100% of the cost paid, minus the tier 2 copayment.
+Prescriptions that are purchased out of the country are reimbursed at 100% of the cost paid, minus the applicable copayment.
 Submit a prescription drug claim form to receive reimbursement.

 Limitations and restrictions may apply to certain medications.
 Before you request an override, confirm with your pharmacist that the medication you need does not have any restrictions.